 Early morning in early Spring.
 I am struck by the perfection of my placement under layers of blankets.
 I reach over with my left hand and the other half of the bed is smooth and cool.
-A perfect metaphor for its departed occupant who, I surmise, is up-and-at-’em already.
+A perfect metaphor for its departed previous occupant who, I surmise, is up-and-at-’em already.
 Probably out for a walk or curled up downstairs in the big leather chair by the fireplace writing something I’ll shake my head in wonder at later.
 Mainly, though, Audrey’s absence means the coffee has percolated and the cat’s had her breakfast.
 And, sure enough, the fed cat appears, launches herself onto the bed and, ignoring the empty acreage, sets up shop on my shoulder, purring ostentatiously.
 I pretend she was never born but a ten pound tuna-breathing chainsaw is hard to ignore.
 I’ve got to get up.

 Many decades ago and for a brief period I regularly performed a credible imitation of an athlete.
 Where that actor went I couldn’t tell you but I miss him now.
 I shift the cat and with painful deliberation coordinate the muscles required to effect a launch.
 I actually have to hook a foot on the edge of the mattress to create enough leverage to heave my torso vertical.
 I think of the “better half” who earlier slipped so effortlessly from the covers that I didn’t even notice.
-I contrast her graceful escape with the preposterous flailings of her rhinoceros husband who, in terms of displacement anyway, is more like two-thirds of the marriage.
+I contrast her graceful escape with the preposterous flailings of her rhinoceros husband who, in terms of displacement anyway, is two-thirds of the marriage.
 But I’m up.
 And suddenly angry at my decrepitude.
 I bear weight.
 Both knees pop.
-I scratch my ear and hear clearly the ruined sinews of my left shoulder grinding.
+I scratch my ear and hear clearly the ruined sinews of my right shoulder grinding.
 The cat slips under the covers and on to the warm spot I have surrendered.
 Like a hermit crab.
 Our little pas de deux and her one job – getting Glenn up – completed, she settles in for an all day nap.
 I hate her.

 The stairs are a chore.
 My knees scream on each one.
 I get to the bottom and only then discover that I’ve left my glasses and my iPad on my desk upstairs.
 I wince back up and down again only slightly limbered by the exercise.
 Audrey is gone.
 To work I now realize on Saturday at a job exponentially harder than mine.
 Our coffee, brewed in the pre-dawn, is now cold.
 I microwave a cup and settle on the futon to skim through Facebook and the local news.
 A shooting in Harrisburg.
 A Turnpike fatality.
 A local college in shocked mourning at the sudden death of a Sophomore.
 Three separate and heartbreaking awfuls.
 I purposely ignore the day’s fresh presidential election obscenities and skip straight to the hockey scores.
 No Canadian teams in the NHL playoffs for the first time in 46 years.
 I pout, involuntarily.